Challenges and Opportunities

 This is not a CODA accredited program.
 The successful completion of the International Program does not qualify the participant for the American Board of Endodontics certification process nor does the completion of the program qualify for the application of a license to practice dentistry within the United States.
 Depending on the local regulations and dental boards, the successful completion of the program may, however, qualify for a specialist degree in the participants’ home country.

 Information about the two-year full-time endodontic Certificate Program can be found here.

 For all questions regarding the full-time specialty education please contact Mrs. Pamela Beaty at email@example.com.

 Two-Year Program/Four Phases

-Phase I: Required Residency at the Department of Endodontics
+Phase I: Required In Person Training at the Department of Endodontics

 Three separate months with a separation of minimum 6 months in between.
 Additional months may be added for up to 2 months for those participants who wish to benefit from additional interaction and to gain a deeper understanding of the underlying philosophy and goals.

 During this phase the “student” learns the complete use of the operation microscope as well as attends all postgraduate seminars, lectures and discussions.
 Text books and selected endodontic literature are assigned for reading.
 In addition, computer-based endodontic study material will be available for viewing.
 This study material may be used to reinforce the philosophy as well as the concepts and techniques in micro-endodontics and endodontic microsurgery.

 The participant is required to perform endodontic therapy under the microscope on 100 extracted teeth using hand- as well as NiTi rotary instruments.
 The progress in endodontic technique is evaluated once a week in meetings with an assigned endodontic faculty member.
 During this time, the participant is also introduced to microsurgical techniques and may assist with microsurgery performed on patients in the Surgical Suite of the Department.
 As part of the final performance evaluation, the participant presents a fully documented portfolio of all completed cases.